nbdc-datahub/hbcd-docs/docs/changelog/pending.md

 ### Improvements to Existing Data

 #### Enhanced Medication Classification for Pregnancy & Exposure Data
 The interim release will refine medication classifications in the [Pregnancy & Exposure, Including Substance Use](../instruments/index.md#pregexp) domain by categorizing them into more detailed components based on RxNorm IDs.
 These enhancements will improve clarity and enable more granular analyses.
-Additional columns in the <span class="tooltip">tabulated data<span class="tooltiptext">instrument data<br>(tabulated format)</span></span> will specify:
+Additional columns in the <span class="tooltip">tabulated data<span class="tooltiptext">instrument and derived data<br>(tabulated format)</span></span> will specify:

 - Brand Name
 - Ingredient